ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 - title: A human-readable string identifying the error that prevented the Transparency Service from processing the request, ideally short and suitable for inclusion in log messages.
 - detail: A human-readable string describing the error in more depth, ideally with sufficient detail enabling the error to be rectified.
-- instance: A URN reference identifying the problem.
-To facilitate automated response to errors, this document defines a set of standard tokens for use in the type field within the URN namespace of: "urn:ietf:params:scitt:error:".

 TODO: RESOLVE this dangling media-type